The reason I’m thinking about this issue is because of an article I saw shared on Facebook: I Am Your Coach, Not Your Mother.

-Forget what a player needs is a “coach” or “parent.”
+Forget either “what a player needs is a coach” or “what a players needs is a parent.”
 Those are just titles.

 The bottom line is, any young player needs people around her who bring out the best in her as a PERSON.
 Good parents and good coaches BOTH have the same aim: help the child be their very best in softball and in life.

 The stronger the relationship, the more you can help.
 Period.